This Whole 30 Sweet Potato Shepherd’s Pie is the ultimate cozy, comforting, and delicious Fall dish.

 - Preheat oven to 400 degrees and line a large rimmed baking sheet with parchment paper.

-- Toss sweet potatoes with 2-3 T olive oil, 3/4 tsp salt and 1/2 tsp pepper.
-Place onto parchment lined baking sheet and roast for 25-35 minutes, until nicely roasted and toothpick inserts easily.
+- Toss cubed sweet potatoes with 2-3 T olive oil and generously season with salt and cracked pepper; toss to coat.
+Spread sweet potatoes into an even layer on parchment paper and roast for 25-35 minutes, until nicely roasted and toothpick inserts easily.

-- Meanwhile, heat remaining 2 T oil in a large skillet.
+- Meanwhile, heat remaining 2 T oil in a large cast iron skillet.
 Once oil is hot, add onion, shallot, garlic, bell pepper, and carrots.
-Cook for 8-10 minutes, stirring every few minutes, until carrots are tender.
+Cook for 7-9 minutes, stirring every few minutes, until veggies are tender.

-- Transfer veggies back to skillet with ground beef.
-Add spices and tomato paste to skillet, reduce heat to medium-low, and stir to combine.
+- Transfer veggies back to the skillet with the ground beef, and add spices and tomato paste; reduce heat to medium-low, and stir to combine.
+Season to taste with salt and pepper.

 - When potatoes are done roasting, add to a blender or food processor along with Ghee and blend until smooth & creamy.
 Set aside.

 - Garnish with fresh parsley and serve.